Top Gear (radio programme): Revival

 It was revived, and evolved into a "progressive" music show, in the early years of BBC Radio 1 (from 1967 into the 1970s), with the same format of records and specially recorded sessions.
 It was hosted variously by Tommy Vance, Pete Drummond and, most notably, John Peel, who, with the help of sympathetic producers Bernie Andrews and John Walters, turned it into an award-winning show, while retaining the emphasis on new music.
 In 1971, the programme merged with the Sounds of the Seventies strand, broadcast on FM.
 It was still introduced by Peel, and moved from its weekend slot to two evenings a week.

 Demise

 It ended when the BBC, facing a serious financial crisis, was forced to make cutbacks in the Radio One schedules; most of the evening programmes of "progressive music" were scrapped.
 The final Top Gear episode was broadcast on 25 September 1975; it was composed mostly of sessions by artists who had become famous after appearing on Top Gear, such as T. Rex, Pink Floyd, Led Zeppelin, Randy Newman, and Bob Marley & The Wailers.
-On this show, Peel spoke of how influential and fashionable the programme had been in its heyday.
-He continued to be influential, hosting similar programmes of records and sessions for the BBC until his death in 2004.
+On this show, Peel spoke of how the programme had been in its heyday.
+He continued to host similar programmes of records and sessions for the BBC until his death in 2004.